brajeshwar/brajeshwar.github.io/_posts/2011/2011-11-01-ios-battery-life-quick-fix-as-usual-apple-users-not-apple-fix-the-problem.md

----
-layout: post
-title: iOS Battery Life Quick Fix - As usual Apple users, not Apple, fix the problem
+# iOS Battery Life Quick Fix - As usual Apple users, not Apple, fix the problem
----

 With the rash of <a href="http://arstechnica.com/tech-policy/news/2011/10/rim-facing-class-action-lawsuits-over-blackberry-outages.ars">Blackberry blunders</a> the iPhone really has an opportunity to steal the smartphone limelight -- and what does it do? -- screws it up.
 In the face of the global Blackberry service shortage, Apple released the iPhone 4S, and iOS 5. iOS 5 however has been coming under attack due to it draining the battery on iPhones and iPods, drastically undoing the leverage Apple could have gained over Canadian-based RIM, makers of the currently unsuccessful Blackberry.